turing-machines/mentals-ai/README.md

 #### 🛠️ Tool

-The tool is a kind of instruction.
+Tool is a kind of instruction.
 Mentals has a set of native tools to handle message output, user input, file handling, Python interpreter, Bash commands, and Short-term memory.

 Ask user example:
 ```